shipyardapp/Shipyard-Documentation/docs/reference/environment-variables/environment-variables-overview.md

 When you first create Environment Variables, both the **Name** and **Value** fields should be filled out.
 To set a value as an empty string, type a single character and delete it to show `(empty string)`.

-When editing environment variables in the future that show `(hidden)`, leaving the **Value** field blank will result in Shipyard continuing to use the previously set value for that **Name**.
+When editing environment variables in the future that show `(hidden)`, leaving the **Value** field blank will result in Platform continuing to use the previously set value for that **Name**.

 :::tip Pro Tip
-Staying inline with programming best practices, we recommend that all of your environment variable names be in ALL CAPS, but Shipyard does not require it.
+Staying inline with programming best practices, we recommend that all of your environment variable names be in ALL CAPS, but Platform does not require it.
 :::

 ## Screenshots